How Do I Order a Puppy?

 and Vet check, this is

 Follow our facebook page and our website for puppy litter updates.

-Your puppy pic is personally sent to you after Vac and Vet check if puppy is placed on hold.
+Your puppy picture is personally sent to you after Vac and Vet check if a puppy is placed on hold.
 NO individual picutres are taken and puppies are NOT allocated prior to vac and vet check.
 At this stage the pupies are 6wks old

 Parents pics can be viewed on our website page with the litters details.